Incredible Restaurants, Breweries and Cafes

-The Nelson and Kootenay Lake region is fast becoming known for incredible culinary diversity—there are more restaurants and cafes per capita here than in Manhattan or San Francisco.
-We’re also home to a premiere, award-winning cooking school at Selkirk College, and many graduates continue to live and work in our region after graduation.
+The Nelson and Kootenay Lake region is fast becoming known for incredible culinary diversity—there are more restaurants and cafes per capita here than in Toronto, Manhattan or San Francisco.
+It doesn't matter which community you visit, you'll have a culinary experience unique to our Kootenay style: Kaslo, Balfour, Ainsworth Hot Springs Resort, Crawford Bay, Gray Creek, Riondel and Nelson.

 Hyper-Local Fresh Ingredients and Award Winning Restaurants

-If you have heard of Whitewater Ski Resort you have probably heard of their famous food and the Whitewater Cooks series of cookbooks.
+If you have heard of Whitewater Ski Resort you have probably heard of their famous food and the Whitewater Cooks series of cookbooks crafted by Shelley Adams.
 You can purchase these online or at a local store in the region.

 Local BC Wines and Beers